siddharthl93/engineering-design-knowledge/RAG.md

 output = gpt(chat)
 print(output)
 ```

+## Using GPT to understand belt drives in fan systems

 As the code required to interact with GPT is clear, let us understand how GPT could be used and instructed with specific context.
 Here, I am focussing on the domain of fan systems and try to understand a key component and a notable issue through GPT.